 I managed a band called The Brakes.
 And The Brakes were fortunate, because they had supportive families who were willing to help underwrite their touring when they weren’t making any money.
 I think a lot of acts are spoiled by that support, so I think in some cases, that type of situation can be bad.
 But in other cases, that support is great, and it helps artists get places they would not have been able to get otherwise.

 The biggest thing I tell acts is that it comes down to what you do in the studio.
 I think a lot of bands feel like they have to put out a full-length record.
 They find a producer to make a record for $20,000.
-And I will tell bands that consider this investment that it’s about basic economics: “How many records are you going to have to sell to make $20,000 back?
+And I will tell bands that consider this investment that it’s about basic economics: “How many records are you going to have to sell / songs will you have to stream to make $20,000 back?
 And are you ever going to sell that many, or are you just doing this for posterity?”

 Yes.
 And people don’t realize that the bottom half of the Top Ten only sells 15,000 – 20,000 records.